orazdow/PortAudio-Wrapper/README.md

 PortAudio allows for user data  to be passed to the audio callback.
 This can be omitted in favor of global variables.
 NULL can be passed for the user data parameter in this case.

-To pass data, pass a reference to your data (you can omit the reference if the data is already pointer to an object) to the constructor, and cast the userData argument in the callback to your data type.
+To pass data to the callback, pass a data pointer to the constructor, and recast the data argument in your callback to your data type.
 For example:

     void paFunc(const float* in, float* out, unsigned long frames, void* data){
         Osc* o = (Osc*)data;